nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ### FA2 Permission Policies and Configuration

-Most token standards specify logic such as who can initiate a transfer, the amount of a transfer, and who can receive tokens.
+Most token standards specify logic such as who can perform a transfer, the amount of a transfer, and who can receive tokens.
 This standard calls such logic *permission policy* and defines a framework to compose such permission policies from the standard behaviors.